furtherun/Introductory-Combinatorics-5ed/docs/exercises/char7.md

 ## EX25

 >Let $h_n$ denote the number of ways to color the squares of a 1-by-n board with the colors red, white, blue, and green in such a way that the number of squares colored red is even and the number of squares colored white is odd.
-Determine the exponential generating function for the sequence $h_0, h_1, h_2, \cdots, h_n， \cdots$, and then find a simple formula for $h_n$.
+Determine the exponential generating function for the sequence $h_0, h_1, h_2, \cdots, h_n, \cdots$, and then find a simple formula for $h_n$.

 $$
 \begin{aligned}